Sonia-96/MyStudyNotes/Network & Security/Computer Security.md

 Spectre will make bounds check as slow as possible, so it can read out-of-bound memory and copy it into the cache before the program crashes.

-# 5 Denial of Service
+# 6 Denial of Service

-We've talked about: the ways to make a program to do waht they shouldn't:
+We've talked about: the ways to make a program to do what they shouldn't:

 - code injection: use user input as code
 - stack smashing: change control flow